alexjvr1/Velocity2020/03_DepthEstimate.md

 Leaving -fold 1 out in the second part changes the final Fst.

+I'm using Bhatia's Fst ([Bhatia et al. 2013](https://pubmed.ncbi.nlm.nih.gov/23861382/); -whichFst 1) as suggested by the [ANGSD developers](https://github.com/ANGSD/angsd/issues/239), as this Fst is more robust to differences in sample size.

 ```
 #GLs and SAF have previously been estimated for the whole genome.
 #Data on bluecrystal:/newhome/aj18951/E3_Aphantopus_hyperantus_2020/04a_ANGSD_FINAL/SFS_and_Fst/